spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/21-Week/01-Day/01-Day-LessonPlan.md

   * If we have a `title` and `author`, submit the book data using the `API.saveBook` method.

-  * Once the request completes successfully, run `this.loadBooks()` in order to update the books displayed.
+  * Once the request completes successfully, run `loadBooks()` in order to update the books displayed.

 * Finally, go over the `delete` book method: